Bxloiic/REHASH/README.md

 ### User Stories:

-- As a user, I want to explore and be exposed to a variety of images of clothing (hashes)
+- As a user, I want to be able to explore and view a list of clothing items (hashes) on the explorer page.
-- As a user, I want to be able to add and save my liked hashes to my personal closet (hashdex)
+- As a user, I want to be able to select a hash and add it to one of my personal collections (hashdex).
-- As a user, I want to be able to name and create my own hashdex
+- As a user, I want to be able to create a new hashdex and customize it with a name, profile image, and tags.
-- As a user, I want to be able to customize the colour way of my hashdex
+- As a user, I want to be able to view a list of all my created hashdexes.
+- As a user, I want to be able to organize outfits for the week and view them in a calendar format.

 ### Features:
 - Explore different clothing styles